aframevr/aframe/docs/introduction/vr-headsets-and-webxr-browsers.md

 ## Which Browsers Does A-Frame Support?

-A-Frame supports VR for any browser that implements the [WebVR specification][w3c], and flat 3D for most browsers.
+A-Frame supports VR for any browser that implements the [WebXR specification][w3c], and flat 3D for most browsers.
 Large browser vendors are slowly moving to the WebXR specification, though it does not have much front-facing changes to A-Frame developers, involving mostly renaming of APIs.